Yonet/AzureMixedRealityDocs/lessons/lesson1/project/how-to-get-started-with-unity.md

-# How to Get Started with Unity
+# How to get started with Unity?

 ## What is Unity?